 NCLB said that schools must use science- and research-based instruction and teaching methods.

-Pros and Cons of NCLB for Students With Learning and Attention Issues
+Pros and Cons of NCLB for Students With Learning and Thinking Differences

 On the positive side, NCLB led to inclusion.
-Before NCLB, many schools didn’t measure the progress of students with learning and attention issues.
+Before NCLB, many schools didn’t measure the progress of students with learning and thinking differences.
 These students were often shut out of the general education curriculum and left out of state tests.

 NCLB also set the expectation that struggling students learn alongside their peers.
 By making schools report their results by subgroup, NCLB shined a light on students receiving special education services.
 Schools were pushed to give struggling students more attention, support and help.